patricktrainer/patricktrainer.github.io/content/posts/Ghost-Theme-Development-Using-Visual-Studio-Code-R.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Ghost-Theme-Development-Using-Visual-Studio-Code-R
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Ghost-Theme-Development-Using-Visual-Studio-Code-R

-# Ghost-Theme-Development-Using-Visual-Studio-Code-R# Ghost Theme Development Using Visual Studio Code Remote Development With Containers
+# Ghost Theme Development Using Visual Studio Code Remote Development With Containers
 Created: April 19, 2020 12:54 PM
 URL: https://geeklearning.io/visual-studio-code-remote-development-ghost-theme-with-containers/
 Earlier, I've introduced [Visual Studio Remote Developmen](https://geeklearning.io/introduction-to-visual-studio-code-remote-development/)t and you might be wondering what a practical use case would be.